elarson5/DATA-5100-weather/README.md

 Comparing Rain in Seattle and Québec City

 > This project will compare precipitation in Seattle to Québec City.
-Utilizing data obtained from NOAA weather stations, we will determine which city receives more rainfall.
+Utilizing data obtained from NOAA weather stations, we will determine which city receives more rain.

 ---

 ## Project Overview

-Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.
+- **Objective:** The main goal of the project is to determine if it rains more in Seattle or Québec City.

-- **Objective:** Clearly state the main goal of the project.
+- **Domain:** Environmental/Earth Science
-- **Domain:** (e.g., Healthcare, Finance, E-commerce, etc.)
+- **Key Techniques:** Time Series, Data Imputation

-- **Key Techniques:** (e.g., Regression, Classification, Clustering, NLP, Time Series)
+The project used daily precipitation data from NOAA weather stations to determine if it rains more in Seattle or Québec City.
+It was determined that it rains more in one city depending on the season.
+In the winter, it tends to rain more in Seattle while in the summer it tends to rain more in Québec City.

 ---